-On the afternoon of November 24, 1971, a nondescript man calling himself Dan Cooper approached the counter of Northwest Orient Airlines in Portland, Oregon and used cash to buy a one-way ticket on Flight #305, bound for Seattle, Washington.
+On the afternoon of November 24, 1971, a nondescript man calling himself Dan Cooper approached the counter of Northwest Orient Airlines in Portland, Oregon, and used cash to buy a one-way ticket on Flight #305, bound for Seattle, Washington.
 Thus began one of the great unsolved mysteries in FBI history.

 Cooper was a quiet man who appeared to be in his mid-40s, wearing a dark business suit, black tie, white shirt, and sunglasses.
-He was described as having been about 6 feet tall and weighing about 170 pounds.
+He was described as about 6 feet tall and weighing about 170 pounds.

 Somewhere between Seattle and Reno, a little after 8:00 p.m., the hijacker had jumped out of the back of the plane with the ransom money.

-In the beginning, investigators thought that Cooper was an experienced jumper; however, they came to the conclusion that he wasn’t, as an experienced parachutist would never jump on a dark night, in the rain, with 200-mile-an-hour winds, wearing loafers and a trench coat, into a densely forested area.
+In the beginning, investigators thought that Cooper was an experienced jumper; however, they concluded that he wasn’t, as an experienced parachutist would never jump on a dark night, in the rain, with 200-mile-an-hour winds, wearing loafers and a trench coat, into a densely forested area.
 The odds of survival were too low.
 Cooper also didn’t notice that the reserve chutes of the parachutes he’d been given were sewn shut — something an experienced skydiver would have checked.
 They also investigated whether Cooper may have had an accomplice on the ground, but that was ruled out, as it would have required coordinating closely with the flight crew so he could jump at just the right moment and hit a designated drop zone.
-There was no coordination as Cooper simply said, “Fly to Mexico.”
+There was no coordination, as Cooper simply said, “Fly to Mexico.”

 In 1978 a placard containing instructions for lowering the aft stairs of a Boeing 727 was found by a deer hunter near a logging road about 13 miles east of Castle Rock, Washington, within the basic path of Flight 305.
-Two years later, in February 1980 an eight-year-old who was vacationing with his family on the Columbia River about 9 miles downstream from Vancouver, Washington found a deteriorating package full of twenty-dollar bills ($5,800 in all) that matched the ransom money serial numbers.
+Two years later, in February 1980, an eight-year-old who was vacationing with his family on the Columbia River about 9 miles downstream from Vancouver, Washington, found a deteriorating package full of twenty-dollar bills ($5,800 in all) that matched the ransom money serial numbers.

 No other evidence has ever been found.
-Most investigators believe that it is unlikely that Cooper survived the jump as the weather conditions were unforgiving, his clothing and shoes were unsuitable for landing, he had no survival equipment for the wilderness, and seemingly, had no accomplice on the ground.
+Most investigators believe that it is unlikely that Cooper survived the jump as the weather conditions were unforgiving, his clothing and shoes were unsuitable for landing, he had no survival equipment for the wilderness, and seemingly, he had no accomplice on the ground.
 This scenario would have been extremely dangerous for a seasoned pro, which evidence suggests Cooper was not.